Updated: Sep 14

 When and how to get rid of the dummy

 You can start by only using the dummy during settling and removing it before your little one falls asleep completely.
-Also insure your baby’s sleep environment is spot on so she can develop other sleep associations before taking the dummy away completely.
+Also insure your baby’s sleep environment is spot on so they can develop other sleep associations before taking the dummy away completely.
 Once your little one settles to sleep easily and falls asleep without it, you can remove the dummy entirely.

 Dummies and 3 - 6 months old